momentum-design/charts/README.md

     - The style file should be placed with component code and imported in **src/styles/main.scss**.

-1. Commit your changes and push them to your forked repo, and submit a Pull Request.
+1. Commit your changes and push them to your forked repo, and submit a Pull Request to **main** branch.

 ### Commit Message Guidelines